-Other - During the first three months of 2021, CompX acquired 50,000 shares of its Class A common stock in a market transaction for approximately \$.8 million.
-At March 31, 2021, approximately .6 million shares were available for repurchase under CompX's prior repurchase authorizations.
+Other - During the first quarter of 2021, CompX acquired 50,000 shares of its Class A common stock in a market transaction for approximately \$.8 million.
+At June 30, 2021, approximately .6 million shares were available for repurchase under CompX's prior repurchase authorizations.